Rob-Kornblum/negative-treatments/README.md

 ## Overview

-This project extracts negative treatments from court opinions using OpenAI's language models.
+This project extracts negative treatments from court opinions on google scholar using OpenAI's gpt-4o-mini language model.
 These are cases that are overruled - wholly or partially, criticized, questioned, or limited.

-It includes prompt engineering, unit tests, and package management.
+The `gpt-4o-mini` model was chosen for its balance of accuracy, speed, and cost-effectiveness.
+Here, we need it for targeted, reliable outputs with the same instructions across a range of input opinion text rather than general-purpose chat.

 ---